AwesomeCronk/uPyFile/stub.md

 ## Commands
 * list <path>
   Prints the names of all files and folders in the specified directory, separated by newlines.

-Returns the error `bad path` if the path is invalid.
+* ilist <path>
+  Prints the names of all files and folders in the specified directory, including the type and size, separated by newlines.

 * read <path>
   Opens the specified file and reads it's contents into the buffer.
 Clears existing buffer contents.
-Returns the error `bad path` if the path is invalid.

 * write <path>
   Opens the specified file and writes the contents of the buffer into it.
-Returns the error `bad path` if the path is invalid.

 * readbuf
   Prints out the first so many bytes of the buffer in uppercase hex, up to the configured batch size.
 Newline indicates end of data.